Frequency Locking to Environmental Forcing Suppresses Oscillatory Extinction in Phage-Bacteria Interactions

 \subsection{Growth and Infection Traits Modulate the Response to Environmental Fluctuations}

-The preceding analysis has established two key insights: First, that intrinsic bacterial traits (\(r\), \(a\)) govern transient dynamics and thereby determine the basin of attraction leading to survival or extinction in a static environment (Sec.~\ref{subs:RE3}); And second, that extrinsic environmental forcing can reshape long-term dynamics, either exacerbating or mitigating extinction risk through resonance and frequency locking (Sec.~\ref{subs:RE5}).
+The preceding analysis has established two key insights: First, that intrinsic bacterial traits (\(r\), \(a\)) govern dynamics and thereby determine the survival or extinction in a static environment; And second, that extrinsic environmental forcing can reshape long-term dynamics, either exacerbating or mitigating extinction risk through resonance and frequency locking.
 Thus, a critical and natural question arises: How do intrinsic bacterial traits modulate the system's response to extrinsic environmental fluctuations?

-To address this problem, we employ the same basin-scanning methodology as in Fig.~\ref{fig:RE6}~(a) to detect the population dynamics, but now under significant sinusoidal forcing of the carrying capacity (\(A = 0.8\), \(f = 0.05\)).
+To address this problem, we employ the same basin-scanning methodology as in Fig.~\ref{fig:RE3}~(a) to detect the population dynamics, but now under significant sinusoidal forcing of the carrying capacity (\(A = 0.8\), \(f = 0.05\)).
 The resulting fractions of successful survival of bacteria under different combinations of ($r$, $\hat{a}$) are summarized in Fig.~\ref{fig:RE6}~(a), which reveals a delicate interaction between traits and forcing.
 Overall, we find a decrease in the possibility of survival of the bacteria as $\hat{a}$ increases beyond a critical value, analogous to the scenario observed in the static environment.

-However, unlike the case of static environment (Fig.~\ref{fig:RE3}~(a)), fluctuating environment induces a dual effect for the survival chance, as quantified in Fig.~\ref{fig:RE6}(b): (1) For low infection pressure (left side of the heatmap), environmental forcing reduces the probability of survival of bacteria, indicated by the contraction of the deep red zones (survival ratio $>0.9$).
-(2) With high infection pressure (right side), environmental forcing, however, increases the probability of bacterial survival, evidenced by the shrinking of the extinction zone (deep blue, survival ratio $<0.1$).
+However, unlike the case of static environment (Fig.~\ref{fig:RE3}), fluctuating environment induces a dual effect for the survival chance, as quantified in Fig.~\ref{fig:RE6}(b): (1) For low infection pressure (left side of the heatmap), environmental forcing reduces the probability of survival of bacteria, indicated by the Blue zones.
+(2) For high infection pressure (right side), environmental forcing, however, increases the probability of bacterial survival, evidenced by the red zones.

 To elucidate the mechanisms underlying these seemingly contrasting effects, we examine the time series of the bacterial density for different growth rates $r=0.2, 0.6, 1.0, 1.4, 1.8$, under both the conditions of high and low infection pressures.
 The results are shown in Fig.~\ref{fig:RE6-2}.